 • Columbia University: MA, Speech-Language Pathology

 Dr. Cagla Kantarcigil is an Assistant Professor in the Department of Speech and Hearing Science and the Director of the Deglutition Technologies and Digital Health (DegluTech) Laboratory at The Ohio State University.
-Additionally, she is the co-founder of The Ohio State University Swallowing Disorders Clinic and Support Group.

 Dr. Kantarcigil received her MS in Speech-Language Pathology from Columbia University and her PhD from the Department of Speech, Language, and Hearing Sciences at Purdue University.
 She completed her postdoctoral fellowship in the Department of Communication Sciences and Disorders at Northwestern University before joining the Department of Speech and Hearing Science at The Ohio State University in 2023.